This book serves two purposes – one obvious, but the other possibly less so.

 In such cases, with so much at stake given the volumes of financial market trading on standard terms, and given the complexity and technicality of many of the products and the way in which they are traded and valued, there appears to me to be a growing interest in comparative law analysis and an almost insatiable appetite among judges to know at least how experienced courts have answered similar questions.

 There is no reason to think that ICM practitioners are any differently situated in this regard, or less in need of or less benefited by a comparative view when facing up to the often technical and complex problems confronting them, than are judges.
 After all, it is only human nature to wish not to be embarrassed or disadvantaged by what you do not know.

 Of course, it must be recognised that there is no substitute for actual and direct exchanges of information between lawyers from different jurisdictions.
 Ours should be an interdependent professional world.
 A world of shared issues and challenges, such as those posed by market regulation.
 A world of instant communication.
 A world of legal practices less constrained by jurisdictional borders.
-In that sense and to that end, the directory of experts and their law firms in the appendices to this book may help to identify local counterparts in potentially relevant jurisdictions (three new jurisdictions – China, the Netherlands and Switzerland – having been added this year).
+In that sense and to that end, the directory of experts and their law firms in the appendices to this book may help to identify local counterparts in potentially relevant jurisdictions.
 And, in that case, I hope that reading the content of this book may facilitate discussions with a relevant author.

 In conclusion, let me add that our authors are indeed the heroes of the stories told in the pages that follow.
 My admiration for our contributing experts, as I wrote in the preface to the last edition, continues.
 It remains, too, a distinct privilege to serve as their editor, and once again I shall be glad if their collective effort proves helpful to our readers when facing the challenges of their ICM practices amid the growing interdependence of our professional world.